 The federal government recently awarded $426,000,000 to the Humboldt Bay Harbor, Recreation, and Conservation District for the design, permitting, and construction of an offshore wind Heavy Lift Terminal on the Samoa Peninsula.

-Left: The site was once part of the former Hammond Lumber Mill.
+Photo: The site was once part of the former Hammond Lumber Mill.
 The site will need to be remediated, dock and buildings demolished, and ground elevation raised to accommodate sea level rise.
+Drone image by Oren Nardi.

 This “mega-grant” was announced shortly after the District committed to a “Green Terminal" strategy, which directs staff to develop a heavy lift terminal that is powered primarily by electricity to protect air quality and public health, while reducing greenhouse gas emissions, noise, and the threat of fuel spills.
 We applaud the District’s commitment to designing a Green Terminal, which means that offshore wind energy will not be accompanied by a dirty, fossil fuel spewing port in Humboldt Bay.
 To accomplish this, a Green Terminal Strategy will be developed by March 2025.
 A new project description is expected this April.